 Application and eligibility questions

-If your high school or school district is selected as a member, you'll do more than help
+If your school district is selected as a member, you'll do more than help

-your local high school students complete their homework from home.
+your local students complete their homework from home.
 You’ll be helping

 them participate in today’s digital world and empowering them to do more and strive